 Boron is a very small town located in the state of California.
 With a population of 2,086 people and just one neighborhood, Boron is the 662nd largest community in California.

-Because occupations involving physical labor dominate the local economy, Boron is generally considered to be a blue-collar town.
-42.69% of the Boron workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Boron, you'll notice that it is more blue-collar than most other communities in America.
+42.69% of Boron’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Boron is a town of construction workers and builders, professionals, and service providers.
 There are especially a lot of people living in Boron who work in the sciences (10.04%), office and administrative support (7.42%), and teaching (5.79%).

 And if you like science, one thing you'll find is that Boron has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.